AlbertP3/FlashCards/README.md

 - Allows picking all *kinds* of flashcard files that were matched by the 'languages' setting i.e. are on proper path.
 New *Revisions* can be created only from *Languages*.
 Revision Mode (Positive/Negative) is available only for the *Revisions*, *Mistakes* and *Ephemerals*.
 - If optional feature "recommend_new" is given a value greater than 0 (days), reminders to create a new revision will also appear there - specific texts can be customized in the 'recoms' section of the config
 - Items are prefixed with a symbol hinting to their type.
 Initial *Revisions* are distinguished from Regular *Revisions*.
+- Right clicking on a file opens a dialog that allows creating an *Ephemeral*.
+Index cache is applied if available.
+Custom ranges can be used.

 ## Progress Window